-- have chronic liver disease (for instance those who have severe liver disease, such as cirrhosis of any cause, or have milder liver disease and may share risk factors for acquiring hepatitis B infection, such as individuals with chronic hepatitis C) - have haemophilia or receive regular blood products and carers responsible for administration of these products - are people who inject drugs (PWID) or those who are likely to progress to be injecting drugs, their sexual partners, children, other household and close family contacts of this group - change sexual partners frequently, are men who have sex with men (GBMSM) or commercial sex workers - Individuals with uncertain or incomplete immunisation status in accordance with the vaccination of individuals with uncertain or incomplete immunisation status flow chart. - are rough sleepers or live in hostel accommodation - displaced persons (e.g. asylum seekers, trafficked people and refugees) who are living in multiple occupancy rooms or share bathroom facilities such as a hostel, hotel or looked after children's unit are household, close family or sexual contacts of an individual with hepatitis B infection - are members of a family adopting children from countries with a high or intermediate prevalence of hepatitis B - are, or are close family or household of, short-term foster carers who receive emergency placements - are, or are close family or household of, permanent foster carers who accept a child known to be hepatitis B infected - are inmates of custodial institutions in the UK, including those on remand - are resident in accommodation for those with learning disabilities
+- have chronic liver disease (for instance those who have severe liver disease, such as cirrhosis of any cause, or have milder liver disease and may share risk factors for acquiring hepatitis B infection, such as individuals with chronic hepatitis C). - have haemophilia or receive regular blood products and carers responsible for administration of these products. - are people who inject drugs (PWID) or those who are likely to progress to be injecting drugs, their sexual partners, children, other household and close family contacts of this group. - change sexual partners frequently, are men who have sex with men (GBMSM) or women and men involved in prostitution. - individuals with uncertain or incomplete immunisation status in accordance with the vaccination of individuals with uncertain or incomplete immunisation status flow chart. - are rough sleepers or live in hostel accommodation. - displaced persons (e.g. asylum seekers, trafficked people and refugees) who are living in multiple occupancy rooms or share bathroom facilities such as a hostel, hotel or looked after children's unit. - are household, close family or sexual contacts of an individual with hepatitis B infection. - are members of a family adopting children from countries with a high or intermediate prevalence of hepatitis B. - are, or are close family or household of, short-term foster carers who receive emergency placements. - are, or are close family or household of, permanent foster carers who accept a child known to be hepatitis B infected. - are inmates of custodial institutions in the UK, including those on remand.

-- are adults or children attending day care, schools and centres for those with learning disabilities and, based on local risk assessment, are at risk of percutaneous exposure (such as biting or being bitten) on a regular basis - are individuals who are 15 years of age or over and are on haemodialysis, a renal transplantation programme or have chronic renal failure (CKD stage 4 or 5) that is likely to require haemodialysis or transplant - are healthcare workers (including students and trainees) at occupational risk, - are laboratory workers who have direct contact with patient's blood or bloodstained body fluids or patient's tissues working directly with the virus, - are staff of residential and other accommodation for those with learning difficulties - are staff of custodial institutions
+- are resident in accommodation for those with learning disabilities. - are adults or children attending day care, schools and centres for those with learning disabilities and based on local risk assessment, are at risk of percutaneous exposure (such as biting or being bitten) on a regular basis. - are healthcare workers (including students and trainees) at occupational risk. - are laboratory workers who have direct contact with patient's blood or bloodstained body fluids or patient's tissues working directly with the virus. - are staff of residential and other accommodation for those with learning difficulties. - are staff of custodial institutions.